2largeFermented Red Beancurd (I have matchbox sized pieces)

 Rinse the pork belly with a few kettle of hot water.
 When doing so scrap the skin with a knife to remove all the impurities.
 See pic.

-Dry the pork belly and then use your poker and poke the belly skin as long as you can bare.
-I did this for about 20 minutes.
+Dry the pork belly and then use your poker and poke the belly skin as long as you can bear.
+I did this for at least 30 minutes.
+(The longer the better)

 Next you salt the pork belly all over with salt and leave it for 3 to 4 hours.
 This is to draws out the moisture so the skin will be crispy and it will stays crispy for 2 days.